We got plenty of good footage, though, of both normal people and Truthers, so that will be upcoming.

 "Move right along.
 Nothing to see here.
 No national tragedy of epic proportions perpetrated by 19 radical Islamist hijackers.
 Nope."

 A Truther videotapes a normal person telling him he's a "disgrace" for being at Ground Zero on 9/11 (bonus hot girl in foreground because I know my audience).

-A Truther co-ed proves that art degree was worth something
+A Truther co-ed proves that art degree was worth something.
+Take that, Dad!

 It was disturbing how many people were stopping to listen to the Truthers, many passersby taking in all the conspiracy theories and nodding along.
 I stopped and talked with this guy and his fellow evangelists.
 I pointed out where their theories were contradicted by the actual facts, so that at least the people listening to them would hear the other side.
 These Truthers were calm.
 Not so with others we encountered.